OromaU/github-onboarding-workshop/classes/session-02-2026-07-11-azure-key-vault/azure-key-vault-Elu-Emmanuel.md

 ### What I did

+- Configure azure key vault, define the network access
+- Determine the tier and the recovery option
+- Create secret and add role assignment to a key vault
+- Retrieve the secret using a managed identity

 ### What happened / Result

+- Key Vault was created, secret added but managed identity unable to retrieve.
+- After investigating, observed Legacy access was selected instead of RBAC from access configuration.

 ### Challenges I faced

+- Script writing while creating an app service
+- Error observed, the application does not have secret get permission

 ---

 ## My Takeaways

 <!-- What was most valuable to you personally from this session? -->
+- Being able to create a key vault, create a secret, add assignment

 ---